alexander02468/actatools/readme.md

 cp /release/0.2/acta-records ~/bin
 ```

-You can check that ActaTools is on your path by trying to see its version
+You can check that ActaRecords is on your path by trying to see its version

 ``` bash
 acta-study --version